DevOpsPlayground/zero-trust-kyverno/terraform/readme.md

 ### 1. **Clone the Repository**

-git clone <repository-url>
+- git clone repo
-cd terraform
+- cd terraform

-Choose the environment to deploy, e.g., dev:

 cd environments/dev

-### clone the repository
 ### Change directory to terraform/environments/dev
+Choose the environment to deploy to, e.g., dev:

 To add or remove clusters
 - go to locals.tf